D.C. area could see new winter storms Sunday and next week

 In the next several days, models should converge on a clearer idea on the most likely storm evolution.

 In the wake of the Sunday storm, a reinforcing shot of Arctic air, perhaps the coldest of the season, arrives.
 On its heels, another storm system could approach Tuesday or Wednesday.
-So far into the future, it’s too early to gauge its snow potential but is something we’ll home in on in the coming days.
+So far into the future, it’s too early to gauge its snow potential, but it’s something we’ll home in on in the coming days.